Rack-Aware MSR Codes with Linear Field Size and Smaller Sub-Packetization for Tolerating Multiple Erasures: The main results

 \section{The main results}

-In this section, by employing the alignment technique to extend the coupled-layer construction in \cite{LWHY}, we propose two classes of rack-aware MSR codes with smaller sub-packetization levels and linear field sizes, each of which contains a rack-aware MSR code and an asymptotically rack-aware MSR code.
+In this section, by employing the alignment technique to extend the coupled-layer construction in \cite{LWHY}, we propose two classes of rack-aware MSR codes with smaller sub-packetization level and linear field size, each of which contains a rack-aware MSR code and an asymptotically rack-aware MSR code.

 \begin{theorem} For any positive integers $\bar{n}$, $\bar{k}$, $\bar{d}$, $h$ and $q$ satisfying $\bar{d}\in[\bar{k}+1,\bar{n}-1]$ and $q\geq n\bar{s}+u(\Omega(\bar{s},u)+(\bar{s}-1)2^{\bar{s}-2})$ where $\Omega(\bar{s},u)$ is defined in \eqref{eq3-6-1-1}, there exist \begin{itemize} \item an $(n,k,l=\bar{s}^{\lceil \bar{n}/\bar{s} \rceil})$ rack-aware MSR code over $\mathbb{F}_q$ that achieves optimal repair bandwidth for the repair of any $h\in [1, u-v]$ failed nodes within the same rack, and in particular, achieves optimal access when $h=u-v$. \item an $(n,k,l=\bar{s}^{\lceil \bar{n}/\bar{s} \rceil})$ rack-aware MSR code over $\mathbb{F}_q$ that achieves asymptotically optimal repair bandwidth for the repair of any $h\in[u-v+1,u]$ failed nodes within the same rack. \end{itemize} \end{theorem} In the proof of Theorem \ref{th1} we first construct the rack-aware MSR code under the assumption that $\bar{n}$ is divisible by $\bar{s}$.
 Based on this code, when $\bar{n}$ is not divisible by $\bar{s}$, the construction can be easily derived by truncating a slightly longer code from the divisible case.
 For the details, please see Section \ref{Sect3}.
 By modifying the construction of rack-aware MSR codes in Theorem \ref{th1}, we can further reduce the sub-packetization level of the rack-aware MSR codes while maintaining a linear field size.
 That is the following result whose proof is included in Section \ref{Sect4}. \begin{theorem} For any positive integers $\bar{n}$, $\bar{k}$, $\bar{d}$, $h$ and $q$ satisfying $\bar{d}\in[\bar{k}+1,\bar{n}-1]$ and $q\geq n\bar{s}+u(\Omega(\bar{s}+1,u)+\bar{s}2^{\bar{s}-1})$, there exist \begin{itemize} \item an $(n,k,l=\bar{s}^{\lceil\bar{n}/(\bar{s}+1)\rceil})$ rack-aware MSR code over $\mathbb{F}_q$ that achieves optimal repair bandwidth when repairing any $h \in [1, u-v]$ failed nodes within the same rack; \item an $(n,k,l=\bar{s}^{\lceil\bar{n}/(\bar{s}+1)\rceil})$ rack-aware MSR code over $\mathbb{F}_q$ that achieves asymptotically optimal repair bandwidth when repairing any $h \in [u-v+1, u]$ failed nodes within the same rack.